Rust web frameworks have subpar error reporting

 After Pavex has generated an HTTP response from the error, using the error handler you registered, it converts

-your concrete error type into a pavex::Error
+your concrete error type into a pavex::Error and

 invokes your error observers.